roimehrez/PIRM2018/README.md

 ### The Task
 4x super-resolution of images which were down-sampled with a bicubic kernel.
 ### Evaluation
 The perception-distortion plane will be divided into three regions defined by thresholds on the MSE.
-In each region, the winning algorithm is the one that achieves the best perceptual quality as quantified by the recent metric of <a href="https://sites.google.com/site/chaoma99/sr-metric" target="_blank">[Ma et al.]</a>.
+In each region, the winning algorithm is the one that achieves the best perceptual quality as quantified by the recent metric of [Ma et al.](https://sites.google.com/site/chaoma99/sr-metric).
 <div align='center'>
   <img src="img/regions.svg" height="200px">
 </div>
-See <a href="https://arxiv.org/abs/1711.06077" target="_blank">[Blau and Michaeli, CVPR'18]</a> for an explanation of the rationale behind this evaluation method.
+See [Blau and Michaeli, CVPR'18](https://arxiv.org/abs/1711.06077) for an explanation of the rationale behind this evaluation method.
 ### Regions
-The three regions are defined by
+The three regions are defined by:
 Region 1: TBD
 Region 2: TBD
 Region 3: TBD